Idelalisib (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how idelalisib works.
-Tell your doctor if you are using carbamazepine, ketoconazole, phenytoin, rifampin, or St John's wort.
+Tell your doctor if you are using ketoconazole, midazolam, or rifampin.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-You should not become pregnant while you are using this medicine and for at least 1 month after stopping it.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
+Use an effective form of birth control during treatment with this medicine and for at least 1 month after the last dose.
+Male patients with female partners should use an effective form of birth control during treatment and for 3 months after the last dose.

-- Tell your doctor if you are breastfeeding, or if you have liver disease or lung problems.
+- Tell your doctor if you have liver disease, lung problems, or any type of infection.

 - This medicine may cause the following problems: